cosmos/cosmos-sdk/x/auth/spec/03_antehandlers.md

 The auth module provides `AnteDecorator`s that are recursively chained together into a single `AnteHandler` in the following order:

-- `SetUpContextDecorator`: sets the `GasMeter` in the `Context` and wraps the next `AnteHandler` with a defer clause to recover from any downstream `OutOfGas` panics in the `AnteHandler` chain to return an error with information on gas provided and gas used.
+- `SetUpContextDecorator`: Sets the `GasMeter` in the `Context` and wraps the next `AnteHandler` with a defer clause to recover from any downstream `OutOfGas` panics in the `AnteHandler` chain to return an error with information on gas provided and gas used.

 - `RejectExtensionOptionsDecorator`: rejects all extension options which can optionally be included in protobuf transactions.